PHSI-supplements/labs/HardwareKit/CowPi/README.md

 - It allows us to replace parameterized macros with functions.
 - We can use more complex display modules.
 Originally, the Cow Pi's display module was an 8-digit/7-segment display module.
 The Terasic Altera DE1 boards that we used to use had a 4-digit/7-segment display.
-Manipuating 7-segment displays is incredibly easy.
+Manipulating 7-segment displays is incredibly easy.
 To simplify the supply chain for our supplier, we're going to try using 2-row/16-column LCD display modules.
 Manipulating the LCD1602 display modules is not incredibly easy.
 With a library, we can let